Looking for some of the best supplements for runners? Then you’ve come to the right place.

 There are also many ways to supplement with magnesium, including magnesium oxide, citrate, glycinate, malate, and chloride.

 Just make sure to read the labels properly.
-As a rule, avoid supplements based on amino acid oxides, such as Mg carbonate and Mg glycinate, if you’re prone to stomach problems.
+As a rule, avoid supplements based on amino acid oxides, such as Mg carbonate and Mg glycinate, if you’re prone to stomach problems while running.

 On the other hand, Mg malate and Mg glycinate chelates have a better digestive health record and are much more absorbable by the body.